tonyyates/connect-assets-eco/README.md

 ## Options

-If you like, you can pass any of these options to the function returned by `require('connect-assets')`:
+If you like, you can pass any of these options to the function returned by `require('connect-assets-eco')`:

 Option        | Default Value                   | Description
 --------------|---------------------------------|-------------------------------